johanmontorfano/joogle/README.md

 - [ ] Indexing improvements
     - [ ] Trustworthy scores with hyperlinks.
     - [ ] Saving indexed pages and titles.
+    - [ ] Solve an issue with data not being resetted on re-indexing.
+- [ ] Search improvements
+    - [ ] Implement result pagination instead of the 100's result limit.

 ## Indexing